Many Minds, One Heart

 Aspire is accessed by invitation on the basis of academic testing and an application process.

-For more information about Aspire, please contact our Gifted and Talented Education Coordinator, Ms Lauren Markovic at email@example.com
+For more information about Aspire, read our Aspire FAQs or alternatively, please contact our Gifted and Talented Education Coordinator, Ms Lauren Markovic at email@example.com

 In an increasingly globalised world, our students have opportunities to take advantage of our links with schools overseas.